JimHokanson/adinstruments_sdk_matlab/README.rst

 Although the SDK supports reading and writing, I have currently only exposed, and only plan on exposing, the reading portion.

-I am currently finishing exposure of the read methods.
+The methods are nearly all exposed, but I am still working on the interface for calling these methods.

 =====
 Usage